 Faculty core subjects (14)

 - ACSC12-201 Financial Mathematics

 - ACSC13-300 Insurance Models

 - ACSC13-301 Contingencies

 - FINC12-200 Fundamentals of Finance

 - STAT11-112 Quantitative Methods

-Students must choose six (6) elective subjects from any faculty list of undergraduate subjects provided you meet the requirments of the subject.
+Students must choose seven (7) elective subjects from any faculty list of undergraduate subjects provided you meet the requirements of the subject.
 You are also encouraged to complete a major or minor to diversify your skills and enhance your employability.

 A minor is a set of subjects that are sufficient to establish proficiency in a discipline without having to take all of the subjects that a major would take.
 All minors in the Bond Business School are available to Bachelor of Business, Bachelor of Commerce and Bachelor of Actuarial Science students.